Last updated: 16 October 2022

 Onwards we move to the mid-range headsets in our list.

-Whilst the low-cost radios above are perfect for everyday use, these mid-range headsets offer more features.
+Whilst low-cost radios are perfect for everyday use, these mid-range headsets offer more features.
 They provide better sound, noise cancellation technology, and better waterproofing capabilities.

-I joked at the top of this post that rider-to-rider communication isn’t really my thing.
-But maybe it’s important to you.
+At the top of this post, I joked that rider-to-rider communication isn’t really my thing.
+But maybe it is significant for you.

-If you ride or tour in groups, and enjoy a bit of inter-rider by-play along the route, then you’ll be much better off with a mid-range headset.
+If you ride or tour in groups and enjoy a bit of inter-rider by-play along the route, you’ll be much better off with a mid-range headset.

 All in all, these headsets offer higher specifications, are great for group rides, and are better for riders who want more than the basics from their unit.

-If you’re after a no-nonsense headset that has oodles has features yet is rugged and durable, look no further than the Interphone Tour.
+If you’re after a no-nonsense headset with oodles of features and durability, look no further than the Interphone Tour.